 You can learn a lot about where the economy is in the business cycle by looking at the Treasury yield curve.
 The curve is a comparison of yields on everything from the one-month Treasury bill to the 30-year Treasury bond.
-The 10-year note is somewhere in the middle, so it gives an indication of how much return investors need to tie up their money for ten years.
+The 10-year note is somewhere in the middle.
+It gives an indication of how much return investors need to tie up their money for 10 years.
 If they think the economy will do better in the next decade, they will require a higher yield to keep their money socked away.
 When there is a lot of uncertainty, they don't need much return to keep their money safe.

 Usually, investors don't need much return to keep their money tied up for only short periods of time, and they need a lot more to keep it tied up for longer.
 For example, on April 24, 2018, the yield curve was: